uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 In the next video I am going to add to the ``GetData`` C# script to extract specific information from the JSON data.

 I want to get information about Near Earth Objects (asteroids) that NASA has designated as hazardous, listing the asteroid names and their size in km.
 The NASA json data contains all this information.
-Each [near_earth_object](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png) (asteroid) has a name, size and is classified as ```"is_potentially_hazardous_asteroid": false,``` or ```true```.
-We will use this ```true``` / ```false``` data to filter the data.
+Each [near_earth_object](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/neows-3.png) (asteroid) has a name and  size.
+Each asteroid is also classified as ```"is_potentially_hazardous_asteroid": false,``` or ```true```.
+We will use this to filter the data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk2NjU1MDUzLC0xNTQzMjUwOTM3LC02Nz
+eyJoaXN0b3J5IjpbMTkxMzQwMTQzNiwtMTU0MzI1MDkzNywtNj
-I4MzYwLDEwMDU2NjA3NDIsMTc3MjIxNTIxNCwtNDgzMzg3OSwt
+cyODM2MCwxMDA1NjYwNzQyLDE3NzIyMTUyMTQsLTQ4MzM4Nzks
-OTA4MzQ4MTI2LDMzNjY0NDE0OCwtMTU1NjQ0MDk4OCw1MTU1Nj
+LTkwODM0ODEyNiwzMzY2NDQxNDgsLTE1NTY0NDA5ODgsNTE1NT
-M2NzMsLTQxMjc1NTQ5NSwtMTMxMTc1NzE2NiwtODQxNTAyMDMz
+YzNjczLC00MTI3NTU0OTUsLTEzMTE3NTcxNjYsLTg0MTUwMjAz
-LC0xMTIwNTQ0OTUxLDEzMjU5MDUxNjgsMjEwMjk1MzIyNiwxMj
+MywtMTEyMDU0NDk1MSwxMzI1OTA1MTY4LDIxMDI5NTMyMjYsMT
-g4MzI0MzA0LC0xOTA0ODg5NTE0LC0xMjk4NDEzOTYyLDk5MTky
+I4ODMyNDMwNCwtMTkwNDg4OTUxNCwtMTI5ODQxMzk2Miw5OTE5
-NzddfQ==
+Mjc3XX0=
 -->